History of the United States (1945–1964): Science, technology, and futurism

 With the prosperity of the era, the prevailing social attitude was one of belief in science, technology, progress, and futurism, although there had been signs of this trend since the 1930s.
 There was comparatively little nostalgia for the prewar era and the overall emphasis was on having everything new and more advanced than before.
 Nonetheless, the social conformity and consumerism of the 1950s often came under attack from intellectuals (e.g. Henry Miller's books The Air-Conditioned Nightmare and Sunday After The War) and there was a good deal of unrest fermenting under the surface of American society that would erupt during the following decade.

 One of the key factors in postwar prosperity was a technology boom due to the experience of the war.
 Manufacturing had made enormous strides and it was now possible to produce consumer goods in quantities and levels of sophistication unseen before 1945.
 Acquisition of technology from occupied Germany also proved an asset, as it was sometimes more advanced than its American counterpart, especially in the optics and audio equipment fields.
 The typical automobile in 1950 was an average of $300 more expensive than the 1940 version, but also produced in twice the numbers.
 Luxury brands such as Cadillac, which had been largely hand-built vehicles only available to the rich, now became a mass-produced car within the price range of the upper middle-class.

 The rapid social and technological changes brought about a growing corporatization of America and the decline of smaller businesses, which often suffered from high postwar inflation and mounting operating costs.
-Newspapers declined in numbers and consolidated, both due to the above-mentioned factors and the event of TV news.
+Newspapers declined in numbers and consolidated, both due to the above-mentioned factors and the advent of TV news.
 The railroad industry, once one of the cornerstones of the American economy and an immense and often scorned influence on national politics, also suffered from the explosion in automobile sales and the construction of the interstate system.
 By the end of the 1950s, it was well into decline and by the 1970s became completely bankrupt, necessitating a takeover by the federal government.
 Smaller automobile manufacturers such as Nash, Studebaker, and Packard were unable to compete with the Big Three in the new postwar world and gradually declined into oblivion over the next fifteen years.
 Suburbanization caused the gradual movement of working-class people and jobs out of the inner cities as shopping centers displaced the traditional downtown stores.
 In time, this would have disastrous effects on urban areas.

 Major technological events of this period include: